FooDeas/raspberrypi-ua-netinst/README.md

  - option to install root to USB drive

 ## Requirements
- - a Raspberry Pi Model 1B, Model 1B+, Model 2B or 3B
+ - a Raspberry Pi model 1B, model 1B+, model 2B or 3B
  - SD card of at least 640MB or at least 128MB for USB root install (without customization)
- - working Ethernet with Internet connectivity
+ - working ethernet or wireless lan with internet connectivity

 ## Writing the installer to the SD card
 ### Obtaining installer files on Windows and Mac